 Teaching the Next Generation of Cybersecurity Professionals

-Director of Communications & External Affairs, Chancellor's Office
+Dir of Communications & External Affairs, Chancellor's Office

-GenCyber Hawai‘i Camp Recognition Ceremony
+GenCyber Hawai‘i Grand Challenge & Recognition Ceremony

 “We are excited the NSA has chosen Hawaiʻi to help increase awareness and develop the cybersecurity workforce.
 Our goal is to teach students cybersecurity principles while giving them an opportunity to explore this industry as a career option as they enter college,” says Steve Auerbach, Director of PCATT.
+“And we are extremely grateful to the Public Schools of Hawai‘i Foundation for their financial and advisory support for GenCyber Hawai‘i.”